varigence/docs/bimlflex/data-solution-templates/source-to-staging-templates.md

 1. Insert valid source and target destination connections
 1. Insert a valid staging connection, and if applicable add a valid Persistent Staging connection.
 1. Select the Source to Target integration template.
 Source to Staging loads uses the Source to Target template.
-1. Commit the changes to the Metadata database through the "Set Current Sheet" button on the Projects tab.
+1. Commit the changes to the BimlFlex database through the "Set Current Sheet" button on the Projects tab.

 ### Batch Implementation